-This expert will cure your excitement for hydroxychloroquine
+This expert will cure your excitement for hydroxychloroquine.

 Could you walk me through the origins of these drugs?

 Drugs of this class, quinoline, are among the oldest drugs still in use in medicine.
 Quinine, the prototypical drug of this class, is a naturally occurring substance found in the bark of the cinchona tree, which was first discovered many centuries ago in South America.
-The anti-malarial properties of cinchona became widely-known early on.
+The anti-malarial properties of cinchona became widely known early on.
 This drug, and its anti-malaria properties, essentially permitted European colonization of Africa—and to a lesser extent, Asia and South East Asia.
 The gin and tonic was once used medicinally by British troops to protect them to a certain degree from malaria.

 The drug’s toxic properties were very well known to senior military leadership at the time, but it was felt that we had no choice but to use this drug because if we didn’t, it would mean the certain deaths of thousands, if not tens of thousands of troops to malaria, if fighting began in the South Pacific.
 As the conflict began, the US undertook an extraordinary effort to search for superior synthetic alternatives to quinine, particularly quinacrine.
 That effort lead to the discovery of—or I should say rediscovery—of chloroquine.
 Chloroquine had been first synthesized by the Germans in the 1930s.
 But after some initial human clinical testing, it was deemed too toxic for human use.
 For whatever reason, the US military decided to further its development of chloroquine and ultimately found it to be superior to quinacrine.

-Quinoline class drugs all share a tendency to cause neuropsychiatric effects that are referable to specific parts of the brain and brain stem.
+Quinoline-class drugs all share a tendency to cause neuropsychiatric effects that are referable to specific parts of the brain and brain stem.
 With quinacrine, we knew early on that this drug could cause a severe psychosis—a delusional, paranoid psychosis in troops taking the drug.
 In World War II, this information was deemed restricted, subject to controls on its dissemination.
 It was only after war that we saw the publication of some truly extraordinary papers that described just how commonly quinacrine caused mild, moderate and severe psychiatric symptoms in our deployed troops.

 The FDA recently approved the both chloroquine and hydroxychloroquine (HCQ) for use to treat COVID-19.
 What’s the difference between them?

-Chloroquine was recognized early on as being fairly poorly-tolerated at the doses needed to treat malaria—it was seen to cause symptoms such as dizziness, vertigo, and acute changes in vision—so a search was underway to find a better-tolerated version of chloroquine, and that resulted in the synthesis in 1950 of HCQ.
+Chloroquine was recognized early on as being fairly poorly tolerated at the doses needed to treat malaria—it was seen to cause symptoms such as dizziness, vertigo, and acute changes in vision—so a search was underway to find a better-tolerated version of chloroquine, and that resulted in the synthesis in 1950 of HCQ.

-It was tested in the fruit plantations of the Americas, and was generally found to have reasonable anti-malarial activity, but ultimately it was decided that HCQ was not well-suited for use as an anti-malarial, and that chloroquine would continue in use as the anti-malarial drug of choice.
+It was tested in the fruit plantations of the Americas, and was generally found to have reasonable anti-malarial activity, but ultimately it was decided that HCQ was not well suited for use as an anti-malarial, and that chloroquine would continue in use as the anti-malarial drug of choice.

 During the Second World War, some troops known to have rheumatological and dermatological problems—that we know today are hallmarks of autoimmune disease—actually saw their conditions get somewhat better as a result of being on quinacrine prophylaxis.
 So the rheumatological community adopted the use of quinacrine in the years following the war.
 But it was recognized to cause the same neuropsychiatric problems that marred its use as an anti-malarial.